manny1979/kubernetes-cluster/k8s-jjtech-main/README.md

 ### steps after succesful deployment of cluster with terraform

-* After you provision the EKS with terraform, you would need to update your Kubernetes context to access the cluster with the following command - **aws eks update-kubeconfig --name name-of-cluster --region region-where-cluster-is-deployed**
+* After you provision the EKS with terraform, you would need to update your Kubernetes context to access the cluster with the following command - aws eks --region us-east-1 update-kubeconfig --name jjtech-demo-cluster

 * To patch coredns to run on fargate nodes, run the command below